cujojs/wire/docs/concepts.md

 ## Dependency Inversion

 [Dependency Inversion](http://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle - Wikipedia, the free encyclopedia") is a pattern where concrete components do not directly depend on other concrete components, but rather on abstractions and APIs.
-The concrete dependencies are provided, via a mechanism such as Depedency Injection (more info below) by the environment in which the components are used.
+The concrete dependencies are provided, via a mechanism such as Dependency Injection (more info below) by the environment in which the components are used.

 So, the "inversion" in this case, refers to how components' dependencies are satisfied.